rbhughes/this_is_fine/docs/kepler_visualization_guide.md

    - `data/processed/fire_buffers.geojson`
 4. Kepler.gl will automatically create layers for each dataset

-**Note:** The `kepler_config.json` file is provided as a reference for manual styling.
-In the current Kepler.gl interface, you'll need to manually configure the styling using the layer panels (see Manual Configuration section below).
+**Note:** Manual configuration is required - you'll need to configure the styling using the layer panels (see Manual Configuration section below).
+The `kepler_config.json` file in the project root is a saved configuration example, but may need adjustments for your specific data.

 ---